-Some microphones employ directionality to decrease the amount of sound entering from the sides and rear of the microphone.
-These typically have the advantage of decreasing the amount of undesired sound entering the microphone, by facing the null-point(s) of the microphone away from undesired sound sources.
-This said, the best microphones for capturing sound from a distance can be large and unwieldy, so camera-mounted mics strike a balance between audio quality and practicality.
+Some microphones employ directionality to decrease the sound entering from the sides and rear of the microphone.
+These typically have the advantage of decreasing the undesired sound entering the microphone by facing the null-point(s) of the microphone away from undesired sources.
+Unfortunately, the best microphones for capturing sound from a distance can be large and unwieldy, so camera-mounted mics strike a balance between audio quality and form factor.

-While the right mic can improve audio quality for external camera-mounted microphones, there’s no substitute for getting closer to the sound source.
+While the right mic can improve audio quality for external camera microphones, there’s no substitute for getting closer to the sound source.
 For best results with any microphone, keep the subject within 3’ (1m) of the microphone and isolate the mic from loud, unwanted sound.
-If the subject requires a lot of distance, either get the mic off-camera and closer to the subject, or place a lavaliere mic on the subject or sound source.
-Microphones have physical limitations of acoustics and hardware, so if you’re getting poor audio results, try getting closer.
+If the subject requires more distance, either get the mic off-camera and closer to the subject, or place a lavaliere mic on the subject.
+Microphones have the physical limitations of acoustics and hardware, so if you’re getting poor audio results, getting closer can improve the sound quality.

 Built-in Camera Microphones

-Most modern DSLR, mirrorless, and smartphones cameras come equipped with a pair of microphones for stereo audio recording.
-These mics are almost always either omnidirectional or cardioid.
-These work surprisingly well for capturing sound in close proximity to the camera and for generally capturing the sound of the environment.
+Most modern DSLR, mirrorless, and smartphones cameras come equipped with built-in microphones for mono or stereo audio recording.
+These mics are typically either omnidirectional or cardioid, and can work well for capturing sound in close proximity to the camera.
 Try speaking into your camera’s microphone while standing within 3’ (1m) in relatively quiet, indoor environment.
-The audio should sound very clear from all directions for omnidirectional microphones, and for cardioid microphones, it should sound clear directly in front of the lens.
+The audio will likely sound clear and usable, especially directly in front of the lens.

-Using an iPhone 11 or Samsung Galaxy Note 10?
+Using an iPhone 11, Samsung Galaxy Note 10 or newer?
 These smartphones come equipped with “Audio Zoom” that artificially isolates the sound in the camera’s field-of-view from sounds off-camera when shooting video.
-These devices (especially iPhone 11) and newer can work better than external microphones in some cases.
+These devices have microphone arrays and sophisticated DSP algorithms that can work better than external microphones in some cases.

-Most entry-level external camera microphones have a cardioid polar pattern that captures sound from the front of the microphone, and attenuates sound from the rear.
+Most entry-level external camera microphones have a cardioid polar pattern that captures sound from the front of the diaphragm, and attenuates sound from the rear (as seen in the diagram above).
 These unidirectional microphones capture the widest pattern from the front, and provide a deep null from the rear.

 - Natural sound in quiet rooms with good acoustics

-- Excellent off-axis rejection from the microphone rear
+- Excellent off-axis rejection from the rear of the microphone

 - Requires close proximity to the mic